Showing posts with label parenting. Show all posts

 Crack.

 The sound was unmistakable.
-The ball launched deep into the Arcadia night and cleared the left-field fence—a three-run home run to give CV a 5–4 lead and ultimately the Pacific League crown.
-The stadium erupted.
+The ball launched deep into the Arcadia night and cleared the left-field fence as a three-run home run to give CV a 5–4 lead and ultimately the Pacific League crown.
+The visitor's side of the stadium erupted.
 His teammates mobbed him at the plate.
 He rounded the bases with a joy so pure, it broke my heart wide open.

-I stood there, still, trying to take it in—so proud I could barely breathe, so heartbroken I could barely speak.
+I stood there, still, trying to take it in, so buoyant I could barely breathe, so heartbroken I could barely speak.
 Another parent turned to me, eyes wide, and asked, “How did that feel?
 Watching your son do that?”

 It wasn’t eloquent, but it was honest.
 It was all I could manage with my heart caught between bursting with joy and breaking with grief.